eemeyer/simplicity/documentation/userguide/index.md

     <dd>Recommended for IE6 compatibilty when using <code>$.simplicityFlyout</code>.</dd>
 </dl>

+You will add javascript code after the above tags to instantiate and configure the widgets that you want to use.
+We'll get to that in a bit.

 HTML
 ----

-We need some placeholder `div`s to place the search results in and some `input` elements to control the search parameters.
+We create placeholder `div`s to display search results and some `input`s to hold the search parameters.

 Add the search navigation `form` to the left side of the page.